dbuchwald/6502/Software/README.md

 - `03_first_code` - very simple program that actually executes some code, but there is no effect to be observed,
 - `04_blink_s` - first example of a program interfacing with external world, using VIA2 to drive LEDs, as in Ben's videos,
 - `05_knight_rider` - modification of the previous one to achieve classic effect,
 - `06_lcd_test` - modified version of Ben Eater's first LCD program.
 Modification involves using loops, but runs without RAM, only ROM is used.
 This program will work only on slow clock (not 1MHz), and will not work with onboard LCD connector.
 To execute this one, you need to connect LCD via breadboard to VIA2 connectors on the PCB.
-When compiled for Ben Eater's build (with `ADDRESS_MODE = basic`) it will work out of the box,
+When compiled for BE6502 (with `ADDRESS_MODE = basic`) it will work out of the box,
 - `07_mem_test` - modification of the previous one, testing RAM module usage - message contents are copied first from ROM to RAM and only then displayed on the LCD,
 - `08_stack_test` - modification of the previous one, but this time stack is utilized for JSR/RTS operation showcase,
 - `09_serial_test` - simplest possible ACIA/serial testing program, using blocking send/receive operation to send simple message in response to each input on serial terminal,
 - `10_blink_c` - modification of `04_blink_s`, but mixing low-level ASM code for hardware handling and C code for "business logic", shows how to use software stack to write code in C,
 - `11_int_test` - illustration how to use VIA1 clock timer interrupt - basically displays text on LCD attached to VIA2 while changing LED (connected to VIA2 PA0) state each 50 cycles.
 Obviously needs to be executed in slow clock mode,
 - `12_handshake_test` - very simple program that shows how to use CA1/CA2 hardware handshake operation with keyboard controller, will print on the LCD screen (connected to onboard LCD connector in 4-bit mode!) keys pressed on the attached PS/2 keyboard.
-Requires 1MHz clock for smooth operation, and is not compatible with Ben's build,
+Requires 1MHz clock for smooth operation, and is not compatible with BE6502,
-- `13_4bit_lcd` - testing program for 4-bit LCD interface, hence not compatible with Ben's build,
+- `13_4bit_lcd` - testing program for 4-bit LCD interface, hence not compatible with BE6502,
 - `14_irq_test` - small program to run with slow clock showing operation of the VIA1 timer interrupt,
 - `15_serial_irq` - interrupt-driven serial communication (both RX and TX), sends static message in response to each input from serial terminal,
-- `16_delay_test` - testing program for improved 4-bit LCD library for onboard port, using functions like line wrap and vertical screen scrolling, not compatible with Ben's build because of the 4-bit interface,
+- `16_delay_test` - testing program for improved 4-bit LCD library for onboard port, using functions like line wrap and vertical screen scrolling, not compatible with BE6502 because of the 4-bit interface,
 - `17_blink_test` - another blink program, but this one uses common library functions to drive onboard LCD.
-Can be adapted to work with Ben's build, you just need to connect the LCD to PB0,
+Can be adapted to work with BE6502, you just need to connect the LCD to PB0,
 - `18_core_program` - test program used to verify operation of aggregated system init operation, uses onboard LCD to present contents of RX/TX buffer pointers (used in debugging of serial connection),
 - `19_keyboard_test` - more complex program presenting integration with onboard keyboard controller, with IRQ driven data transmission, hardware state change detection and pretty interface on the onboard LCD port,
 - `20_convert_test` - small testing program to test hex conversion function, aimed at x6502 emulator execution,